-CMV is a common virus that infects most people at some point during their lives, but rarely causes obvious illness.
+Cytomegalovirus is a common virus that infects most people at some point during their lives.
 It is a member of the herpes virus family.
-Similar to other herpes viruses, CMV infection can become dormant and may reactivate at some point.
+Similar to other herpes viruses, cytomegalovirus can become dormant and reactivate at some point.
 Anyone can become infected with cytomegalovirus.

 In most cases, there is no treatment.
 An effective vaccine has not yet been developed.